Marcel close-up

 Vision

-“By launching sustainable washing and cleaning products on the market, I want to make the world a better and cleaner place.
+By introducing sustainable detergents and cleaning products, I want to make the world a little better and cleaner.
 Because soap products have a significant impact on the environment.
-In the Netherlands alone, 8 million empty soap bottles are thrown away every week.”
+In the Netherlands alone, 8 million empty soap bottles are thrown away every week.
 These are usually bottles made of virgin plastic, which means new petroleum has been used.
-In addition, in the Netherlands, 4 to 5 million liters of detergent, hand soap and shampoo are flushed through sinks and shower drains every week.
-There is a lot of bad stuff in there, such as acids, ammonia and chlorine.”
+In addition, 4 to 5 million liters of detergent, hand soap, and shampoo are flushed down sinks and shower drains every week in the Netherlands.
+This contains a lot of harmful substances like acids, ammonia, and chlorine.

-“Our mission is to green the entire soap industry.
-That all detergents, cleaning products and care products are green.
-It must become a prerequisite for putting these types of products on the market.
-Then it is about how it is produced and what the effect of its use is.
-This applies to the packaging and contents.
-That doesn't happen from one day to the next.
+Our mission is to green the entire soap industry.
+That all detergents, cleaning products, and personal care products are green.
+It should be a prerequisite for bringing these kinds of products to market.
+This involves how they're produced, what they're made of, and the effects of using them.
+This applies to the packaging and the contents.
+That won't happen overnight.
 We call our products light green.
-We always try to find the greenest alternative.”
+We always try to find the greenest alternative.

 “We want to make an impact with our idea.”